 Susan Neiman went to learn more about morality and reason, which she did, but she also came to terms with being Jewish in a city that did not always welcome her, as if her presence was a guilty reminder.
 (Or they did not know she was Jewish and said some amazing stuff.)
 This memoir–through the [...]

-The Harvard Law Review is offered in a digital edition for ereaders and pads, featuring active Contents, linked notes, and proper ebook formatting.
-The contents of Issue 3, January 2013, include:
+The Harvard Law Review is offered in a digital edition, featuring active Contents, linked notes, active URLs in notes, and proper ebook formatting.
+The contents of Issue 7 include scholarly articles and student case notes, as well as an extensive Symposium on Privacy and Technology.
+Subjects include: